-Celebrities live larger than life, but we are constantly trying to emulate their lifestyles.
+- Celebrities live larger than life, but we constantly try to emulate their lifestyles.
 We rarely hear about a celebrity’s bad or mundane day.

 At one point, celebrities were average people.
 And I’m sure at times they want to feel average again.
 But they have an army of people helping them be celebrities.
-There are personal trainers who push for the perfect body, chefs that prepare healthy and delicious meals, nannies to watch their children, and housekeepers to clean their homes.
+Some personal trainers push for the perfect body, chefs prepare healthy and delicious meals, nannies watch their children, and housekeepers clean their homes.

-For magazine cover shoots, high end clothing is tailored to the star’s body, hair and makeup artists to enhance each feature, and stylists to make sure every last thing in the photo is perfect.
+For magazine cover shoots, high-end clothing is tailored to the star’s body, hair, and makeup artists to enhance each feature, and stylists make sure every last thing in the photo is perfect.
 Professional photographers know how to pose and light the person to the most flattering advantage.
-After the shoot and before you see the images, they are edited, retouched and often times changed dramatically.
+After the shoot and before you see the images, they are edited, retouched, and oftentimes changed dramatically.

-Considering we will be bombarded by 5,000 advertisements a day, we must realize that we’re exposed to someone selling us something far more often than we’re exposed to someone trying to teach us something.
+Considering we will be bombarded by more than 10,000 ads per day, we must realize that we’re exposed to someone selling us something far more often than we’re exposed to someone trying to teach us something.

-It comes down to YOU making the personal decision to be in charge of your own body image
+- It comes down to YOU making the personal decision to be in charge of your body image

 Until the balance between education and advertising tips towards education, the key to body image happiness is in your hands.
 At first, every one of the 5,000 ads will be an exercise to stay in control of your feelings.

-You will never be younger than you are this very moment.
+You will never be younger than you are at this very moment.